shehabattia96/Bluetooth-GATT-App-Schema/README.md

 - Characteristic Names and UUID's
 - Characteristic and Descriptor payload information.
     - Somtimes payloads will follow the GATT Format Types spec defined in the [GATT Spec Supplement](./GATT_Specification_Supplement_v9.pdf).
     - However, sometimes the payload is encoded with multiple datatypes.
 We wish to identify these here as well.
-For example, `0b0001001` the first bit could flag one sensor's state and the fourth could flag an application state.
+For example, `0b0001001` the first/_LSB zero_ bit could flag one sensor's state and the fourth could flag an application state.
 These are custom implementations that only the app designers would be aware of.

 ## Central and Peripheral Responsibilities